 - If qualitative studies are to be included, this should be a secondary objective.
 This is likely to become more of an issue for us as we increase the number of reviews which include NRS to answer clinical questions that have not been answered by RCTs alone.

-- Abstracts also need to include a statement about applicability of the evidence, risk of bias, quality of the evidence and the conclusions must be consistent with other summary versions of the review and based only on the evidence presented within the review.
+- Abstracts must include a statement about applicability of the evidence, risk of bias, quality of the evidence and the conclusions must be consistent with other summary versions of the review and based only on the evidence presented within the review.

 - Discuss results in terms of the clinical benefit – not only statistical significance.

-- If your review meets these standards, it will fly though our internal quality control check and out to peer review.
+If your review meets the MECIR standards, it will fly though our internal quality control check and out to peer review.